 Digitisation - current matters

 The basis for digitising, now and in the future, is direct scanning from the original newspapers.
-This means that we obtain colour, better rendering of images, clear text and better character recognition.
+This means that we obtain colour, better rendering of images, clearer text and better character recognition.
 We look forward to making our work with these scans available.

-Firstly, our focus has been on filling out blanks in mediestream.dk.
+To begin with, our focus has been on filling out blanks in mediestream.dk.
 The blanks are there because not all daily newspapers were microfilmed in their entirety.
 We have selected Ringkøbing Amts Dagblad from the year 1880 to 1975, Langelands Social-Demokrat 1947-64, as well as old volumes of Frederiksborg Amts Avis, Isefjordsposten, Jydske Tidende and Social-Demokratisk Ugeblad.

 Subsequently, we want to scan a range of newspapers from the southern part of Jutland, focusing on the reunification year 1920.
 This is also a work in progress.